Introduction to Indian Handicrafts

 Traditionally the artists first came up with the design, which was then carefully carved onto the walls of the caves, and temples.

-The third place on our list goes to Wooden Handicrafts.
+The third place on our list of Indian handicrafts goes to Wooden Handicrafts.
 Many would argue with our decision to put Wood work at a third place, but we are judging the importance of the handicrafts since their inception, and it is clear that the Stone Works have a better case.
 But having said that the Wood Crafts of India, is also quite famous.

 These handicrafts items started a bit late.
 As people began to understand that the surface of wood can be carved, and chiselled, wood instantly became a medium for handicrafts.
 As time passed on, the handicraft got more refined.
 This art was literally inherited by the artisans form all across the country.